-One of the more worrying aspects of "talk-and-die" syndrome is that accidents which cause them can appear relatively minor.
+One of the more worrying aspects of “talk-and-die” syndrome is that accidents that cause them can appear relatively minor.
 Even if there is no damage to the outside of the head, the impact on the brain may be catastrophic—or even fatal—taking up to 48 hours for symptoms of any brain injury to appear.

-It is vital that anyone who suffers head trauma after an accident seeks medical attention immediately.
-Doctors can use diagnostic tools to diagnose and treat "talk-and-die" syndrome if caught early, including:
+It is vital that anyone who suffers from head trauma after an accident seeks medical attention immediately.
+Doctors can use diagnostic tools to diagnose and treat “talk-and-die” syndrome if caught early, including:

 - X-rays or 3D scanners may be used to detect lesions (bleeding) in the brain.